-Mater Brighton Lakes Academy (the "School"), is a component unit of the School District of Osceola County, Florida (the "District").
+Mater Brighton Lakes Academy Preparatory High School f/k/a Mater Academy Preparatory High School (the "School"), is a component unit of the School District of Osceola County, Florida (the "District").
 The School's charter is held by Mater Academy Central, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the board of directors of Mater Academy Central, Inc., which is composed of five members and also governs other charter schools.
-Mater Academy Central, Inc. is a single member entity controlled by Mater Academy, Inc. These entities have board of director members in common.
-The board of directors has determined that no component units exist that would require inclusion in the School's financial statements.
+Mater Academy Central, Inc. is a single member entity controlled by Mater Academy, Inc. Both entities have board of director members in common.
+The board of directors has determined that no component unit exists that would require inclusion in the School's financial statements.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter granted by the sponsoring district, the School District of Osceola County, Florida.
-The current charter expires on June 30, 2025 and it can be renewed in accordance with law.
+The School operates under a charter granted by the sponsoring district, the School Board of Osceola County, Florida.
+The current charter expires on June 30, 2025, and it can be renewed in accordance with law.
 A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School is located in Kissimmee, Florida for students from kindergarten to eighth grade.
-These financial statements are from the year ended June 30, 2022, when on average 1,170 students were enrolled for the school year.
+The School is located in Kissimmee, Florida for students from ninth to twelfth grade.
+These financial statements are for the year ended June 30, 2023, when on average 438 students were enrolled for the school year.